jcstanford/jcstanford/README.md

 ### Hi, my name is Colin 👋

-- 🔭 I’m currently working on becoming a software developer
+- 🔭  I’m currently working on becoming a Software Developer
 - 🌱  I’m currently learning about Python and API's as I start a new job as a Training Coordinator for an education company.
 - 👯  I’m looking to collaborate on something fun and useful!
 <!-- - 🤔 I’m looking for help with -->
-- ⚡ Fun fact:
+- ⚡  Fun fact: I can do a cartwheel, but not a good one.

 ### Languages & Tools: